Donor Bill of Rights

 - To have the opportunity for the donor’s name to be deleted from mailing lists that an organization may intend to share.

 - To feel free to ask questions when making a donation and to receive prompt, truthful, and forthright answers.

 The text of this statement in its entirety was developed by the American Association of Fundraising Counsel (AAFRC), the Association for Healthcare Philanthropy (AHP), the Council for Advancement and Support of Education (CASE), and the Association of Fundraising Professionals (AFP).

 The Promise Lives Campaign

-In 2015, Ohio University completed its boldest fundraising initiative in the University’s history.
-The Promise Lives Campaign raised $500 million, exceeding its $450 million goal and positioning OHIO to advance and support outstanding academic and research initiatives, the student-life experience, our campus environment and other objectives based on Ohio University’s core principles and most notable strengths.
-The Promise Lives Campaign also allowed the University to mobilize and engage OHIO's loyal alumni, volunteers and donors in new and innovative ways, as well as create a new environment for alumni and student involvement that will lead to generations of renewed support for the University.
+On June 30, 2015, Ohio University completed The Promise Lives Campaign, the boldest fundraising initiative in the University's history.
+The Promise Lives Campaign raised $500 million, surpassing its $450 million goal, and has positioned OHIO to advance and support outstanding academic and research initiatives, the student-life experience, our campus environment and other objectives based on Ohio University’s core principles and most notable strengths.
+The Promise Lives Campaign also allowed the University to mobilize and engage OHIO's loyal alumni, volunteers and donors in new and innovative ways and create a new environment for alumni and student involvement that will lead to generations of renewed support for the University.